113ll3/Ibmclouddocscli/idt/commands.md

 #### `ibm-cluster`
 {: #ibm-cluster2}

-* Parameter optionally used to define the name of the Kubernetes cluster when you target a container deployment.
+* Parameter used to define the name of the Kubernetes cluster when you target a container deployment.
 * Usage `ibmcloud dev view --ibm-cluster [cluster-name]`

 ## compound commands
 {: #compound}

 You are able to run several commands in one command line statement by separating the {{site.data.keyword.cloud_notm}} developer tools commands with the `/` delimiter.
-Additional command line flags can be used after you specify the compound commands.
+More command line flags can be used after you specify the compound commands.
 The following commands are examples of how you can use compound commands:
 ```
 ibmcloud dev build/run
 ibmcloud dev build/deploy --trace -t buildpack